ketill1/PizzaDelivery/README.md

 ![Alt text](./images/_60410425-3a77-4030-a485-ff4c6c5be6b1.jpg)

 # Introduction
 The goal of this project is to do autonomous pizza deliveries from a simple user interface.
 The system needs to work both outdoors and indoor since my local pizzeria is situated inside a shopping center.
 Further, it has to plan the path, follow the path, avoid obstacles, and order the pizza upon arrival.
-To accomplish that safe video feed to the user is needed and the possibility to manually take control when the robot misbehaves.
+To accomplish that in a safe way, video feed to the user is needed and the possibility to manually take control when the robot misbehaves.

 # Build and Test